ACCESS-NRI/documentation-infra/README.md

    - The RTD usernames (or emails) for the intended maintainers
    - The custom URL for the website (if required)
 2. The documentation team will create the RTD project with the proper settings and GitHub integration configured.
-3. Once the project is created, the documentation team will grant **Maintainer** permissions to the nominated individuals and `access-nri`.
+3. Once the project is created, the documentation team will grant **Maintainer** permissions to the nominated individuals along with `access-nri`.
 4. Each maintainer should verify their access by logging into their personal RTD account and confirming the project appears in their dashboard.

+### RTD Projects Management

+- Every RTD project must have **at least two individual maintainers** in addition to the `access-nri` organisation account.
+This ensures continuity of access and avoids single points of failure when team members change roles or leave.

+- RTD projects must be maintained through **individual personal RTD accounts**, not the `access-nri` one.
+This ensures each maintainer has access only to the projects they are responsible for.

+- Each maintainer should [log in](https://app.readthedocs.org/accounts/login/) to their personal RTD account using GitHub via the **GitHub App** integration (the legacy GitHub OAuth method is no longer supported and should not be used).

+- The `access-nri` account must always be included as a maintainer alongside the individual maintainers.

+- It is the maintainers' responsibility to keep the maintainers list up to date whenever team membership changes.

-### Need help?
+## Need help?
 Feel free to ask any questions in the hive-docs-team Zulip channel.
 For bigger or more complex questions/suggestions, open a new issue in this repository.